The Owners of Woodhouse

 of Woodhouse

-The eldest son of Robert and Annette, Robert John Uniacke (1795–1851) was an Officer of the 7th Hussars who served in the Peninsular War and at Waterloo.
-In 1821 he married the Lady Mildred Bourke, sister to Robert, 5th Earl of Mayo.
-The couple’s only surviving son and heir, Col. Robert Bor Uniacke (b.
-1823), departed this life July 1853 aged 29 years;
+The eldest son of Robert and Annette, Lt.
+Robert John Uniacke (1795–1851) was an Officer of the 7th Hussars who served in the Peninsular War and at Waterloo.
+For his gallant bravery during the Battle of Orthez (1814) and the Battle of Waterloo (1815), he was awarded two medals.
+In 1821 he married Lady Mildred Bourke, sister to Robert, 5th Earl of Mayo.
+The couple’s only surviving son and heir, Col. Robert Bor Uniacke (1823-1853), departed this life July 1853 aged 29 years;

 N.B.
 Images courtesy of family Coghlan.